wojciechgawronski/library_tdd_laravel/README.md

+> git clone ...
+> composer update
+> sudo chmod 777 -R storage/logs/
+> sudo chmod 777 -R storage/framework/

-*Is this workflow going to work with you?*
-*Honestly that`s up to you.*
+*Is this workflow going to work with you?
+Honestly that`s up to you.*
 *Only you can what's the workflow that works for you.*

 *It's good to constatly changing and evolving and looking for better ways to gain new experiences?
-I'm not sure, propably yes.*
+I'm not sure, propably yes.
 *New things may work or may not work.
-And then it will make revert, BACK TO OLD WAYS*
+We always can make revert and go back to old ways.*

 ### Don't be afraid to try new things
 ### And when it does not work revert back to before solutions, no big deal